waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/1-sprint-1-prototype.md

 ### Testing

 I showed this to my client and they said "Its really good but for some reason last time i didn't notice that there as no home button.
-It would good for users to go strait to the home screen from any page.
-As well as showing the title of the website on each page."
+It would be good for users to go straight to the home screen from any page, as well as showing the title of the website on each page."

 ### Changes / Improvements